burhanuday/electron-react-boilerplate/README.md

 - `package.json`: Contains scripts for running the app in development, building it, and packaging it for production using electron-builder

 ## Development

 - Run `npm start` to start the react development server
 - After that, run `npm run start-electron` in a different terminal to start the electron app

 ## Build and package

 - Run `npm run package` to compile react, copy files and then package your app
 - A new `dist` folder will be created in the root of your project containing the executable files
 NOTE: add `--mac` to the `postpackage` script besides `--win` if you are on a mac computer

+## Contributing

+Open a new PR to contribute